minecraft-linux/mcpelauncher-manifest/README.md

 1.16.210 - 1.17.4X|Crafting is broken on x86 and x86_64 based devices
 1.16.210 - 1.17.4X|Textures are off by one on x86 and x86_64 based devices, enable texture patch in profile settings to mitigate this Bug
 1.16.210 - 1.17.4X|World Corruption while next to water
-1.16.210 - 1.18.1X|Store and skins not loading
-1.18.30 - latest|**The game stops loading between 55-60% depening on the OS, distro and Hardware you have to force reloading without waiting more than a second**.
-Store and skins not loading, the game prevents you from selecting a custom skin
+1.16.210 - latest|Downloading Content from the Minecraft Marketplace times out 1.18.30 - latest|**The game stops loading between 55-60% depening on the OS, distro and Hardware you have to force reloading without waiting more than a second**

 # Wiki